A Coruña: Sport

 A Coruña has an extensive network of sports infrastructures.
-The most important one is the Riazor Sport Complex, which includes Estadio Riazor (home of Deportivo de La Coruña), the Palace of Sports (home of HC Liceo A Coruña), two indoor tracks, a pelota court and an indoor swimming-pool.
+The most important one is the Riazor Sport Complex, which includes Estadio Riazor (home of Deportivo de A Coruña), the Palace of Sports (home of HC Liceo A Coruña), two indoor tracks, a pelota court and an indoor swimming-pool.
 La Torre Sport Complex hosts many football fields, a golf court and another pelota court.
 There are also five municipal football fields, 11 sports centres and several marinas (Real Club Náutico, Marina Coruña, etc.).
 In 2007 the Termaria Casa da Auga complex was opened, which has a gymnasium, a thalassotherapy centre and an indoor Olympic-sized swimming pool.

-Founded in 1906, Deportivo competes in the second tier Segunda División as of the 2025–26 season.
-Since the Spanish football league system was established in 1928, it has spent 46 seasons in the Primera División (first division) and 43 seasons in the Segunda División (second division).
-They won the league title once, in the 1999–2000 season, and finished as runners-up on five occasions.
+Founded in 1906, Deportivo competes in the top tier Primera División as of the 2026–27 season.
+Since the Spanish football league system was established in 1928, it has spent 47 seasons in the Primera División (first division) and 43 seasons in the Segunda División (second division).
+They have won the league title once, in the 1999–2000 season, and finished as runners-up on five occasions.
 The club also won two Spanish Cups (1995 and 2002) and three Spanish Super Cups, along with five Segunda División titles, the last one being in the 2011–12 season.
 Between 2000–01 and 2004–05, Deportivo played in the UEFA Champions League for five consecutive seasons, and reached the semi-finals in 2004.
-The women's section of the club plays in Spain's top division, Liga F, as of the 2025–26 season.
+The women's section of the club plays in Spain's top division, Liga F, as of the 2026–27 season.

 The city has a roller hockey team, HC Liceo, one of the most successful in Spain, and the team plays in the main League OK Liga.
 They became Europe's Champions in 2011.

 The city's basketball team, Básquet Coruña, plays in Liga ACB, the Spanish top division.
 Handball teams OAR Ciudad 1952 and Balonman Xiria currently plays in the Spanish third division.
 The American football team Towers Football currently plays in LGFA, the Galician regional gridiron football league.

 Two Gaelic football teams were founded in 2010 and 2011, A Coruña Fillos de Breogán (with men and women's teams) and Ártabros de Oleiros (also originating in A Coruña).
 They participate in the Iberian Championship and in the Galician League.

 Casas Novas riding club, in the outskirts of the city, hosts many national and international championships.

 In tenpin bowling, A Coruña is home to the annual Teresa Herrera de Bowling tournament, this year (2016) played from 24 to 28 August in the Pleno Bowling Centre, Marineda City.
 It attracts players from all over Spain.